Project-OMOTES/simulator-core/doc/solver/assets/solver_pipe.rst

 ++++++++++++++++++++++++
 The pipe class is a solver asset that represents a pipe in the network.
 It is used to calculate the flow in the pipe and the pressure drop across the pipe.
+It is derived from the fall type class, and extended with the heat loss over the pipeline.
-The heat loss is also calculated based on the insulation of the pipeline.
+The heat loss is calcualted based on the actual physical properties of the pipe.

 .. autoclass:: simulator_core.solver.network.assets.solver_pipe.Solver_pipe
    :members: